jeffreycwitt/pl339/docs/01-introduction.md

 What benefits are at risk of being lost through a given media shift, what benefits are to be gained?

-How ought we to measure the pros against the cons, and how might this advise us going forward, when we as humans choose to use one medium over another.
+How ought we to measure the pros against the cons, and how might this advise us going forward when we as humans choose to use one medium over another.

 The question is, however, made paradoxical by our initial hypothesis.